University of Tehran: Research and facilities

-The University of Tehran hosts many cultural and academic activities on the national and international levels.
-UT enjoys the cooperation of foreign countries in holding international conferences, seminars and workshops.
-In 2008, close to 1,000 UT professors and graduate students have taken part in international conferences with university funding.
-Furthermore, UT regularly hosts many delegations and professors from abroad.
+The University of Tehran hosts cultural and academic activities on the national and international levels.
+Furthermore, UT hosts delegations and professors from abroad.

 University of Tehran is appointed as the Center of Excellence (قطب علمی) by Iran's Ministry of Science and Technology in the fields of "Evaluation and improvement of irrigation networks", "Breeding and Biotechnology of trees", "Farming, Grading and Biotechnology", "Applied Electromagnetic Systems", "Land Logistics", "Sustainable Urban Planning and Development", "Architectural Technology", "Biological Control of Pests and Plant Diseases", "Rural Studies and Planning", "High-Performance Materials", "Control and Intelligent Processing", "Sustainable Management of Watershed", "Applied Management of Fast Growing Wood Species", "Surveying and Disaster Management", "Engineering and Infrastructure Management", "Oil and Gas".
 This appointment is based on national standing based on research achievements and invested funding in the mentioned topics.
 Fifteen percent of the country's Centers of Excellence, as recognized by the government, are located at the University of Tehran, which along with more than 40 research centers ensure UT's commitment to research.
 Together, over 3,500 laboratories are active in these centers and in the faculties.
 In addition, the University of Tehran publishes more than 50 scientific journals, some of which have the ISI index.

 The Central Library and Documentation Center of the University of Tehran has been a member of the International Federation of Library Associations and institutions (IFLA) since 1967.
-The Central Library is the largest academic library in Iran.
 The library complements the 35 specialized libraries based at different faculties, all with the aim of advancing the research goals of the university.
 Currently the Central Library and Documentation Center is offering its services to more than 65 thousand members.
 It hosts more than 5,000 users daily.
 The library offers its resources under 13 main collections (most of which have been donated by distinguished professors of the university).
 The manuscript collection of the University of Tehran includes over 17,000 volumes of manuscripts in Persian, Arabic and Turkish.
 The library also hosts a state of the art center for the preservation of manuscripts.

 The University of Tehran Press (UTP), which focuses on publishing academic books, has published over 5,000 books up until today, and currently publishes on average more than one book per day.
 UTP has over 96 distribution agents throughout the country as well as one in Afghanistan.